What Seventh-day Adventists Believe About Stewardship (and What It Means)

-However we earn our living, be it with our hands, our backs, our brains—or the things we can buy with the money we earn—it all comes ultimately from God.
+In whatever way we earn our living—be it with our hands, our backs, or our brains—ultimately, it all comes from God.

 “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning” (James 1:17, NKJV).

-When God brought the Israelites into the promised land, He promised them that He would bless them abundantly with wealth.
-They would go on to own large herds of cattle, grow their families, and have bountiful harvests.
+When God brought the Israelites into the promised land through the leadership of Moses, He promised to bless them abundantly with wealth.
+They would go on to own large herds of cattle, expand their families, and grow bountiful harvests.

-But then He warned them against ever cherishing the thought that, “My power and the strength of my hands have produced this wealth for me” (Deuteronomy 8:18, NKJV).
+But He warned them against cherishing the thought that “my power and the strength of my hands have produced this wealth for me” (Deuteronomy 8:18, NKJV).

-Instead, they were supposed to always “Remember the LORD your God, for it is He who gives you the ability to produce wealth” (Deuteronomy 8:19, NKJV).
+Instead, they were to always “remember the Lord [our] God, for it is He who gives [us] the ability to produce wealth” (Deuteronomy 8:19, NKJV).

-This is a principle we should never forget, especially those who have been blessed with material wealth.
+This is a principle we also can hold onto, especially if we’ve been blessed with material wealth.

-The idea of stewardship can be seen even within the first week of creation.
+The idea of stewardship comes from the first week of creation.

-For starters, we see God as the Creator of the earth and all that is in it in (Genesis 1–2).
+For starters, we see God as the creator of the earth and all that is in it (Genesis 1–2).

-Humans are part of the creation.
-They’re unique in that they alone were made in the “image of God” (Genesis 1:27, NKJV).
+Humans are part of that creation.
+They’re unique because they alone were made in the “image of God” (Genesis 1:27, NKJV).

-But even with this, they were still created beings and fully dependent upon God for their existence.
+But even so, they were still created beings and fully dependent upon God for their existence.

 But being made in God’s image gave them a special status and responsibility in regard to the rest of the creation.
-Two verses in the creation story give insight into this responsibility.
+Let’s look at two insights about this responsibility.

-“Then God said, ‘Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth’” (Genesis 1: 26; see also Genesis 1:28, NKJV).
+“Then God said, ‘Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth’” (Genesis 1: 26, NKJV; see also verse 28).

-“Then the LORD God took the man and put him in the garden of Eden to tend and keep it” (Genesis 2:15, see also Genesis 2:8, NKJV).
+“Then the Lord God took the man and put him in the garden of Eden to tend and keep it” (Genesis 2:15, NKJV; see also verse 8).

-The Hebrew verb to “keep” comes from a root that can also mean to guard, to look out for, to protect.
-So here we can see a sense of responsibility given to them for the creation in which they existed.
+The Hebrew verb “to keep” comes from a root that can also mean “to guard, to look out for, to protect.”
+God gave them the responsibility to care for the place they lived in.

 Of course, all this happened before the entrance of sin into the world.

 But still, the principle remains.
-In fact, it’s perhaps even more important to remember now, after the damage of sin.
+It’s perhaps even more important to remember now, after the damage of sin.

-As stewards, we care for and about the creation, not just because it is our home, but because we love God.
-Our God who has entrusted this world to us.
+As stewards, we care for and about creation, not just because it is our home but because we love God—our God who has entrusted this world to us.

 How do we exercise stewardship?
 What are we stewards over in today’s life?

 Do we do our part in keeping our surrounding area in order?
 Do we make an effort to think of the bigger picture?
-Do we utilize the tools or opportunities available to us that can help the earth as a whole?
+Do we use the tools or opportunities we have to help the earth as a whole?

-From what we saw in Eden, part of human stewardship included taking care of the planet (Genesis 2:15, see also Genesis 2:8).
+From what we saw in Eden, part of human stewardship includes taking care of the planet (Genesis 2:8, 15).

 So right from the start, humans were to be stewards of the earth.
 And this is something Adventists take seriously.

-In 1995, the Seventh-day Adventist Church voted on this statement that said:
+In 1995, the Seventh-day Adventist Church voted on this statement: